Does Medicare Cover Bedside Commodes ?

 You can find out more technical information about the waivers there are, at the official Medicaid site –

 For HCBS programs and waivers, the term “home” is used to mean that a beneficiary must be living in –

 - a group home

 - a custodial care facility

-Certain Medicaid waivers may allow for more DME coverage for the home than others
+Certain programs and waivers may allow for more DME coverage for the home than others

 Consumer Direction/ Self Direction

 Certain HCBS programs and waivers allow for what is called Consumer Direction/ Self Direction.